FRC-Team-2165/git-practice/README.md

   - The comment box is useful for listing the changes you made in a bullet-pointed form.
 This makes it easier for the reviewer.
 9. Notify one of the programming mentors (presently Kellen Watt), either by telling them in person, or by setting them as a reviewer on the right side (user KellenWatt).
 They will go in and validate your changes, then merge the pull request.

 **Congrats!
 You're code is now merged into the main respository forever!
-Good work!**
+Great work!**

+As a note, unless you plan to continue working on the branch you created (which you usually don't need to after a merge), you can delete the branch.
+However, I'll leave that as an exercise to you.

 This will be the major process that you'll follow every time you make changes to robot code.
 Don't worry if you don't remember it or ge the process perfect every time.
 We're all human, and git is complicated.